RomanGaranin/LibLL/README.md

 - If the list is empty its pointer will point to a stub node.
 A stub node implemented by this library;
 ## How to use(sketch):
 1) Create your own data type based on node type.
 Wherein the node type should be in the head of created data type.
-2) Create a pointer to your linked list using data type you just created.
+2) Create a pointer to your linked.
 It should point to stub node defined in library.
-3) Create a temporary pointer using data type you just created.
+3) Create a temporary pointer.
 It will use for safe management of linked list.
 4) Create a nodes using data type you created for your linked list.
 5) Manage linked list using the library, before any manipulation cast your data types to node data type.